jlgerber/rustclass/lesson_04.md

 An iterator simply returns Some(value) when invoking next() until it is empty, at which point it returns a None.
 Iterators are used all over the place.
 In fact, you have been using them for some time.

 Notice that this implies the need to store state.
 It would be inconvenient and sometimes not possible to implement this directly on anything you want to iterate over.
-Hence, we often create an iterator tpye that is distinct from the type we iterating over.
+Hence, we often create an iterator type that is distinct from the type we iterating over.
 So how do we get an iterator for a given type?
 Enter the *IntoIterator* trait.
 Now this definition is a bit tricky, so lets take a second to soak it in:

 Here is the trait:
 ### IntoIterator Trait